devakm/gurps-night-vision/README.md

 Night Vision does not let you see in complete darkness, it just makes light sources illuminate a larger area.

-I recommend setting the token sight range to 1 grid unit, but feel free to use whatever you prefer.
+I recommend setting the token Vision Range of all tokens whose vision is affected by light sources to 1 grid unit.
+Otherwise, Night Vision becomes largely meaningless.
+However, feel free to use whatever settings you prefer.
 GURPS is all about playing the way you like to play.

 For examples and settings, check out the [wiki page](https://github.com/devakm/gurps-night-vision/wiki).